 A modern building located on Pio XII square, created by world famous architect Peña Ganchegui, offering excellent access to all major routes in and out of the city, and within walking distance to all major attractions in town.

-After a short yet steep ascent out of San Sebastián you will enjoy relaxed countryside walking along dirty roads and well marked footpaths.
-Take advantage of the trail side spings offering cool spring water.
+After a short yet steep ascent out of San Sebastián, you will enjoy relaxed countryside walking along dirt roads and well-marked footpaths.
+Take advantage of the trailside springs offering cool spring water.
 You will pass through Zarautz, a small shipping village that gained popularity after the Belgian royal family decided to holiday there in the summer.

-Getaria is fishing and whaling village and due to it's location attracted many explorers passing through.
+Getaria is a fishing and whaling village and due to its location attracted many explorers passing through.

 This family-run hotel is located in the old town of Getaria, with nicely decorated rooms.
 It has a garden where breakfast is served in summer.
 The views from the accommodation towards the beach are spectacular.
 The rooms offer TV, telephone, central heating, hairdryer and internet connection.

-After a tasty and authentic meal enjoy an eveing stroll and enjoy Deba's stunning beach.
+After a tasty and authentic meal enjoy an evening stroll and enjoy Deba's stunning beach.

 Zumardi is a small pension, located in a privileged area, with nine cozy and bright rooms.
 All rooms have TV, WIFI and private bathroom.
 The accommodation offers free private parking, terrace and breakfast service.

-In a vast contract to yesterdays walk you will head inland.
-You will be walking through dense forested hills on dirt roads and footpaths followed by a long rocky descent to Markina.
+In a vast contract to yesterdays walk, you will head inland.
+You will be walking through densely forested hills on dirt roads and footpaths followed by a long rocky descent to Markina.

 Intxauspe Landetxea is a seventeenth-century Basque farmhouse which was renovated in 2005.
 It is the ideal place to relax and enjoy the surrounding nature.
 The property has a dining room, 3 bedrooms each with double bed, private bathroom and TV, and 2 rooms that have twin beds and a shared bathroom.

-Enjoy a traquil walk follwing the meandering creek shadowed by trees, as you leave Markina.
+Enjoy a tranquil walk following the meandering creek shadowed by trees, as you leave Markina.

 Located in the center of Gernika, this property has 40 rooms with bathroom, TV, heating, air conditioning, telephone and WIFI.
 There is a cafeteria, meeting rooms, WIFI and parking.

-Today's walk includes a number of ascents and decents as you make your way towards Bilbao.
-Through residential neighborhoods, wooded tracks and small villages.
+Today's walk includes a number of ascents and descents as you make your way towards Bilbao.
+Through residential neighbourhoods, wooded tracks and small villages.
 A series of sharp climbs will take you across the Altos De Morga and Aretxabalgane.